Gregjarvez/mrgregory.dev/src/pages/articles/typescript-data-derived-types/index.md

 _This article will introduce you to typescript's **keyof**, **typeof** keywords and the **const** assertion type.
 How to use these operators in day to day programming with typescript._

-Typescript provides a great set of [utilites types](https://www.typescriptlang.org/docs/handbook/utility-types.html), operators and keywords that makes the lives of developers easier ✅.
-In this article, we will take a look at and understand the `typeof` operator, index type query operator `keyof`, `const` assertions and how to capture mostly object types from plain javascript literal values.
+Typescript provides a great set of [utility types](https://www.typescriptlang.org/docs/handbook/utility-types.html), operators and keywords that makes the lives of developers easier ✅.
+In this article, we will take a look at and understand the `typeof` operator, index type query operator `keyof`, `const` assertions and how to capture types from plain javascript literal values.

 ### keyof operator